 After writing the book, Serpentine, Thompson wrote one novel—Celebrity (1982)—that went on to become a national best seller.
 Celebrity became the basis for a television mini-series in 1984.

 Beautifully and tastefully furnished, yet comfortable.
 High pitched ceilings.
 Walls of windows flood in natural light.

 The layout maximizes comfort.
 There are at least a dozen cozy corners like this one to claim for your own.

-Galley Kitchen provides charm and functionality.
-High-end appliances, deep counters for the home chef.
-Perfect flow to elegant dining indoors, or entertaining under the stars.
+A galley kitchen provides charm and functionality with high-end appliances and deep counters for the home chef.
+There’s a perfect flow from dining indoors to entertaining under the stars.

 The Master Bedroom — Sweet!
 When the current owner, a British Investor, sought a property in Los Angeles, he was looking for the iconic Hollywood home.
 Luxury and size were a given.

 A presence in Hollywood with views of the city were a must.
 Another prestigious address on Woodrow Wilson Drive is Historical Cultural Monument, The Shulman House.
 A Mid-century construction known for its use of steel, Architect Raphael Soriano designed the home and studio for architectural photographer, Julius Shulman.

 Of course, an iconic Hollywood home should feel extravagant, and exclusive.

 Each of the three bedrooms are appointed with a private entrance with outdoor access.
 Over the years, many Hollywood stars have lived a lofty existence in the surrounding hills.
 Ellen Degeneres owned a cluster of four houses that hugged the hills along Woodrow Wilson Drive and adjacent roads above Laurel Canyon.
 She eventually sold one of the properties, dubbed “The Treehouse,” in June 2006 to Brokeback Mountain actor Heath Ledger and his wife Michelle Williams.